Hixie/isd/servers/src/systems-server/README.md

 zero and negative numbers), but will never be NaN or infinite.

-The `<assetid>` in the `<systemupdate>` is the system's root asset (usually a "space" asset that contains positioned orbits that themselves have stars).
+The `<assetid>` in the `<systemupdate>` is the system's root asset (usually an asset with the `fcSpace` feature, that contains positioned orbits (assets with an `fcOrbit` feature) that themselves have stars (assets with the `fcStar` feature) as their primary asset).

-Asset IDs (`<assetid>`) are connection-specific.
+Asset IDs (`<assetid>`) are connection-specific and system-specific and are not guaranteed to remain stable when a client reconnects or when an asset changes to another system (even if it's on the same server).

+> TODO: are they unique per server, or per system?

 The `<properties>` are the owner dynasty ID (zero for unowned assets), the asset's mass in kg, the asset's rough diameter in meters, the